machineghost/docs/docs/status-icons.md

 might depend on being able to draw a status icon.
 Fortunately it is easy to add legacy status icon support with a GNOME Shell extension.

+> **Note:** This extension is not provided by System76 nor officially supported
+> by Pop!\_OS; we are simply directing you how to use it as a convenience.

 ## Install

 The extension `gnome-shell-extension-appindicator` works well for this and is